DGP-LVM: Derivative Gaussian process latent variable models: Case study

-In Figure \ref{fig:case-study-hyperparams}, we show the posterior distributions of GP hyperparameters.
-We see strongly varying length-scales $\rho$, marginal SDs $\alpha$ and error SDs $\sigma$ across different genes (output dimensions) for both SE and Matern 3/2 models.
-This clearly points to the necessity of modeling hyperparameters as varying across genes.
-We also see significant scale differences between the marginal SDs $\alpha$ and $\alpha'$ corresponding to gene expression and velocity outputs, respectively.
-Similar results are seen for the error SDs $\sigma$ and $\sigma'$.
+In Figure \ref{fig:case-study-hyperparams}, we show the posterior mean along with SD estimates of GP hyperparameters.
+We see strongly varying length-scales $\rho$, marginal SDs $\alpha$ and error SDs $\sigma$ across different genes (output dimensions) for both SE and Matern 5/2 models.
+This clearly points to the necessity of modelling hyperparameters as varying across genes.
+We also see substantial scale differences between the GP marginal SDs $\alpha$ and $\alpha'$ corresponding to $f$ and $f'$, and consequently gene expression $y$ and velocity $y'$ outputs, respectively.
+Similar, but not as drastic results are seen for the error SDs $\sigma$ and $\sigma'$.
 These results indicate significant scale differences between output RNA gene expression and its derivative RNA velocity.
-Interestingly, the scale differences go in both directions, such that for some genes $\alpha > \alpha'$ and for others $\alpha < \alpha'$.
+Interestingly, the scale differences go in both directions, such that for some genes $\alpha$ and $\sigma$ are higher than $\alpha'$ and $\sigma'$.
+For others, the direction is opposite.
 While the direction is not important for the DGP-LVM models, it may be highly relevant for understanding the biological processes in which the specific genes are involved.
+The difference in posterior estimates of the hyperparameters in the different models are heavily influenced by the natural varying functional smoothness corresponding to the choice of different covariance functions.

 That said, this case study is meant only as a simple example for demonstrating the application of DGP-LVMs on real-world data.
 We would like to caution against any specific biological interpretation of the results at this point.
+The case study was conducted using Apple M1 chip (2 cores in parallel) with 16 GB memory allowances.
+The runtime (in minutes) for DGP-LVM were approximately 25.3 for the SE model and 73.11 for the Matern 5/2 model.